zxc916684603/ecs/intl.en-US/Quick Start for Enterprise-Level Users/Automatic snapshot policies.md

 # Automatic snapshot policies {#concept_d35_r2w_wdb .concept}

 Snapshots are the state of system data at a certain time point, and are used for data backup or image creation.
 You can create automatic snapshot policies to automatically take snapshots of disks.
-Alternatively, you can manually take snapshots of disks.
-The creation time of automatic snapshot is determined by the automatic snapshot policies, whereas manually created snapshots are irrelevant to the automatic snapshot policies.
+The creation time of automatic snapshot is determined by the automatic snapshot policies, whereas manually created snapshots are independent of any your automatic snapshot policies.

 ## Parameter settings {#section_yzd_gfw_wdb .section}